Only U: Chart performance

 "Only U" proved to be successful on the charts.
 In the United States, the song debuted at number 63 on the Billboard Hot 100 chart issue dated November 24, 2004, and peaked at number 13 on the chart issue dated January 22, 2005.
 In March 2005, the single was certified gold.
-The song was also a success on the Hot R&B/Hip-Hop Singles & Tracks chart, peaking at number 10, while it also peaked at number 8 on the Rhythmic Top 40 chart and number 19 on the Top 40 Mainstream chart.
-In the United Kingdom, the song was even more successful, debuting at number 2, becoming her most successful solo single in the United Kingdom.
-On the Irish Singles Chart, the song debuted and peaked at number 4, on the chart issue dated January 27, 2005.
+The song was also a success on the Hot R&B/Hip-Hop Singles & Tracks chart, peaking at number 10, while it also peaked at number eight on the Rhythmic Top 40 chart and number 19 on the Mainstream Top 40 chart.
+In the United Kingdom, the song was even more successful, debuting at number two, becoming her most successful solo single in the United Kingdom.
+On the Irish Singles Chart, the song debuted and peaked at number four on the chart issue dated January 27, 2005.

 The song also reached top-twenty positions in several countries.
 In New Zealand, "Only U" debuted at number 31, on February 7, 2005, and peaked at number 14, on February 14, 2005.
 In Switzerland, the song was her best solo single on the charts, peaking at number 12 on the Swiss Singles Chart.
 In Germany, the song also peaked at number 12, on the German Singles Chart.
 In the Flanders region of Belgium, the song debuted at number 36 before peaking at number 17 in its second week.
 In the Netherlands, the single debuted and peaked at number 18 on the Dutch Top 40 chart.
 Elsewhere, the song attained top-forty positions.
 In the Wallonia region of Belgium, the song debuted at number 38 before climbing to its peak of number 23 in its second week.
-In Australia, the song debuted and peaked at number 24 on the ARIA Charts.
+In Australia, the song debuted and peaked at number 24 on the ARIA Singles Chart.
 In Austria, the song debuted at number 41, while it peaked at number 30, in its fourth week.
 In France, the song debuted and peaked at number 33 on the SNEP chart week of March 26, 2005.